Want to know how to add WordPress internal links to improve your site’s SEO?

 The Best Way to Build WordPress Internal Links

-Now that you know what internal links are and why they’re important, you’ll want to know how to build internal links in WordPress without spending hours and hours going through your content.
+Now that you know what internal links are and why they’re important, you’ll want to know how to build internal linking in WordPress without spending hours and hours going through your content.

 We’ll go over two ways to more quickly build internal links.
 Then, we’ll cover a simple solution for tracking whether your SEO efforts are working or not.